Jet aircraft: Other

-Cruise missiles are single-use unmanned jet aircraft, powered predominantly by ramjets or turbojets or sometimes turbofans, but they will often have a rocket propulsion system for initial propulsion.
+Cruise missiles are single-use unmanned jet aircraft, powered predominantly by ramjets, turbojets, or turbofans, but they often have a rocket propulsion system for initial propulsion.

 The fastest airbreathing jet aircraft is the unmanned X-43 scramjet at around Mach 9–10.

 The fastest manned (rocket) aircraft is the X-15 at Mach 6.85.

-The Space Shuttle, while far faster than the X-43 or X-15, was not regarded as an aircraft during ascent as it was carried ballistically by rocket thrust, rather than the air.
-During re-entry it was classed (like a glider) as an unpowered aircraft.
-The first flight was in 1981.
+The Space Shuttle, while faster than the X-43 or X-15, was not regarded as an aircraft during ascent, since it was carried ballistically by rocket thrust, rather than the air.
+Upon re-entry to Earth, it was classified (like a glider) as an unpowered aircraft.
+The first flight took place in 1981.